NOAA-PSL/ufs-arctic-workflow/README.md

 This directory contains namelists and houses input files obtained while gathering the RTOFS and GFS input datasets for remapping.

 ### Generating ESMF mesh from MOM6 mask file
+This is for generating the meshes necessary to run with MOM6 in UFS based on existing MOM6 grid files.
+Note: Arctic MOM6 grid files can be found on Gaea: Arctic MOM6 files can also be found on Gaea at `/gpfs/f5/cefi/world-shared/ARC12_pub/GRID`.
-1. Find the required files from (Hera) `/scratch2/BMC/gsienkf/Kristin.Barton/files/ufs_arctic_testing/mesh_generation/`
+1. Find the required files in `mom6_mesh_generation` (or on Hera: `/scratch2/BMC/gsienkf/Kristin.Barton/files/ufs_arctic_testing/mesh_generation/`)
 2. Copy both files to the directory containing an ocean mask file.
 * *Note*: This requires an `ocean_mask.nc` file containing longitude and latitude variables `x(ny,nx)` and `y(ny,nx)`, respectively.
 * If you have these variables but with different names, edit the `gen_scrip.ncl` file lines 42 and 48 to the correct variable names.